 The Department provides a number of teaching positions to its graduate students.
-These are assigned to incoming students, who normally work 7-10 hours of work per week, for a stipend of \$2,197 per TA90 or \$3,173 per TA130 as a teaching assistant for the academic year as governed in the CUPE contract (pay rate subject to change.)
-Information can be found at https://cdn.dal.ca/content/dam/dalhousie/pdf/dept/hr/Academic-Staff-Relations/CUPE-3912-Collective%20Agreement.pdf.

-Teaching assistantships are assigned in September based on course enrolment numbers.
-It would be useful to inform the Graduate Coordinator prior to September 1 if you are interested in acting as a TA.
+These are assigned to incoming students, who normally work 7-10 hours of work per week, for a stipend of \$2,705 per TA90 or \$3,907 per TA130 as a teaching assistant for the academic year as governed in the CUPE contract (pay rate subject to change.)
+Information can be found at https://cdn.dal.ca/content/dam/dalhousie/pdf/dept/hr/Academic-Staff-Relations/CUPE-2020-24-Collective-Agreement.pdf inform the Graduate Coordinator prior to September 1 if you are interested in acting as a TA.
 If you have been offered a TAship as part of your funding package, then there is no need to contact the Graduate Coordinator (unless you either would like to be considered for an additional TAship or have decided not to serve as a TA and forgo that part of your funding package).
 Please copy Tracy Powell (psadmin@dal.ca) on all correspondence regarding TAships.